Nature’s Village Resort in Talisay City, Negros Occidental, Philippines provides the perfect respite from city dwelling.

-When you live in the city, you itch to get out of town when weekend sets in because the traffic, the dreariness, the noise, and the pollution can really get to you.
+When you live in the city, you itch to get out of town when weekend sets in because the traffic, the dreariness, the noise, and the pollution.
+All these can really get to you.
 You wanna just leave the city and see the scenery on the countryside where the air is fresh and you are surrounded by the greenery that your eyes desperately need.

 Turning right from Bacolod, you will be ushered to an avenue lined with plants and Indian trees swaying in the wind, telling you that you have stepped into nature’s best.
 A few meters away is the main gate.
 On the left side is the building for their restaurant and function rooms.
 You have to drive a bit further in order to read the hotel.